Guseyn/ehtmlpage/md/documentation-elements.md

 You can also add attributes `data-ajax-icon` and `data-progress-bar` as element selectors for presenting progress of fetching data from the server.
 You can see how to use them in the [examples](/html/examples.html).

 Also, it is worth mentioning that in `data-actions-on-response`, you can run any JavaScript code without using curly brackets ${someVariable}.
-On the other hand, in other attributes like `data-text`, you must use curly brackets for parameters, as everything must be evaluated back to the string.
+On the other hand, in other attributes like `data-text` or `data-value` (for input fields), you must use curly brackets for parameters, as everything must be evaluated back to the string.
 You can see how to use them in this [example](/html/examples/simple-e-json.html).

 You can also add attributes `data-actions-on-progress-start` and `data-actions-on-progress-end`, where you can do some actions while waiting for response:
 ```html